PhoenixTales/phoenix-docs/story/factions/guild-progression.md

 ## Exiled Mages

-According to Mikes Orpheus guild concepts mage of the two circles would have to remain guildless if being banned from their circle between level 4-6, as they could only defect to the other circle up to level 3, while the demon summoner only accepts mages of level 7.
+According to Mikes Orpheus guild concepts mages of the two circles would have to remain guildless if being banned from their circle between level 4-6, as they could only defect to the other circle up to level 3, while the demon summoner only accepts mages of level 7.

 We will divert from this by giving the option, similar to the release version, of at least defecting to the other mages circle at up to level 4 or 5.
 (Although this may only be possible if the reason for the ban is not a crime that the other circle despises just as much.)